Zaozzz/zaozzz.github.io/index.md

 My primary research focus lies in the areas of **multimodal large models**, **multimodal data processing**, and **knowledge distillation**.

-I am eager to contribute to cutting-edge research in these domains and am keen to join your laboratory as a Research Assistant in the fall of 2025.
+<span style="color:red">I am eager to contribute to cutting-edge research in these domains and am keen to join your laboratory as a Research Assistant in the fall of 2025.</span>

 ## News